 He began to occupy his daily subway rides by filling countless notebooks with wild-style drawings, developing his aesthetic dexterity against the anarchy of the city’s public transit.
 By night, he trained himself as a dancer (via YouTube), eventually developing the courage to jump into a cipher (breakdancing battle) in Union Square.
-Before even graduating high school, Wazed had quickly become a champion dancer, a prolific graffiti artist and a delinquent-darling among NYC’s radical underground community.
+Before even graduating high school, Wazed had quickly become a recognized as a freestyle hip hop dancer, a graffiti artist and a delinquent-darling among NYC’s radical underground community.

 A Macaulay Honoree, Wazed went on to attended Baruch College where - like artist James Turrell - he earned a degree in Perceptual Psychology.
 At Baruch, he continued to paint and perform competitively in dance battles throughout the city, pursuing his fascination with concepts of momentum and relativity both in and outside the classroom.
 But when his graffiti career became a threat to his immigration status, the artist turned to canvas for the first time.
 As he studied the intricacies of visual processing and cognitive function in his academic life, Wazed developed an art practice which invokes our psychological impulse to seek common ground with anything and everything we perceive through our senses.